-Guidance concerning topical content of the computer-based exam in Regulation can be found in a document prepared by the Board of Examiners of the AICPA entitled Content and Skill Specifications for the Uniform CPA Exam.
-We have included the content outline for Regulation at the beginning of Chapter 5.
-The outline should be used as an indication of the topics' relative emphasis on the exam.
+Guidance concerning topical content of the CPA exam can be found in a document prepared by the Board of Examiners of the AICPA entitled Content and Skill Specifications for the Uniform CPA Exam.
+We have included the content outlines in this volume by placing the corresponding outline for each section of the exam in the chapter containing related topical areas.
+These outlines should be used as an indication of the topics' relative emphasis on the exam.